Charlotte 49ers men's basketball: Hornet's Nest Trophy

-Charlotte's 29-year rivalry with the Davidson Wildcats sees Mecklenburg County's only two Division I schools go head-to-head for the Hornet's Nest Trophy.
-The Hornets' Nest series began in the 1979-80 season.
+Charlotte's annual rivalry with the Davidson Wildcats sees Mecklenburg County's two oldest Division I programs go head-to-head for the Hornet's Nest Trophy.
+The trophy takes its name from a historical description of the Charlotte area; during the American Revolutionary War the city was dubbed "a hornet's nest of rebellion" by General Charles Cornwallis, which has stuck throughout the years and led to various entities in the area (not least of which the NBA team) adopting hornet motifs.
+The Hornet's Nest series began in the 1979–80 season.
 The teams have met 46 times.
-Charlotte leads the all-time series, 29-17.
-Although, in recent years Davidson has been the better team.

-On November 12, 2019, Charlotte won back the Hornets Nest, winning 71-58, and snapping a 6 game losing streak.
+Charlotte leads the all-time series, 29–17.
+The series has been a see-saw affair; Charlotte was long the dominant team in the area, but the Stephen Curry-led resurgence of the Wildcats, as well as their transition to the Atlantic 10 as the 49ers moved out for football reasons, has seen the power shift towards Lake Norman as the 21st century has progressed.

 Past rivalries

 Charlotte has had its fair share of intense rivalries.
 One of the most heated and intense rivalries was with the Bob Huggins-coached Cincinnati Bearcats of Conference USA.
 Throughout a ten-year period from 1995–96 to 2004–05, Charlotte managed to upset Cincinnati teams ranked #3, #8, #18, #20 in the country.
 Fueled by "Huggins swallows" pregame chants what became known as the Cincinnati Incident, a brawl broke out between Cincinnati and the Charlotte student section, when a Cincinnati player threw the basketball into the stands.
 This led to the creation of a 'buffer zone' being implemented behind the visiting team's bench.
 ESPN commentator Andy Katz provided this explanation on why Charlotte-Cincinnati was one of the juiciest rivalries in the country: "The games are hotly contested usually and the fans in Charlotte don't like Cincinnati.
 They get up for this game more than any other."